backstage/backstage/docs/publishing.md

 ### Creating a new release

 Releases are handled by changesets and trigger whenever the "Version Packages" PR is merged.
-This is typically done every Thursday around noon CET.
+This is typically done every Tuesday around noon CET.

 ## Emergency Release Process